Aliases for GSTM5 Gene

 GeneCards Summary for GSTM5 Gene

 GSTM5 (Glutathione S-Transferase Mu 5) is a Protein Coding gene.
-Among its related pathways are Metabolism of xenobiotics by cytochrome P450 and Glutathione metabolism.
+Among its related pathways are Phase II conjugation and Glutathione metabolism.
 GO annotations related to this gene include glutathione transferase activity.
 An important paralog of this gene is GSTM3.

 UniProtKB/Swiss-Prot for GSTM5 Gene